aerotoad/neboa/docs/guide/examples/basic.md

 # Basic Example

-This example shows how to create a basic user system using Nebra and Express.
+This example shows how to create a basic user system using Neboa and Express.

 ::: info Note
   This example assumes you have a basic Node.js project setup with Typescript.\